Our lunch menu can be found here: Lunch Menu Autumn/Winter 2023

-School dinners are provided by Edwards and Ward, for details please click here.
+School dinners at Oriel Academy are provided by Edwards and Ward.
 Our caterers have earned an excellent reputation for providing fresh food that is popular with pupils and providing value for money.

 All school meals are cooked fresh daily on site by our own catering team.
 Meals must be paid for in advance using the School Gateway.

-Children may bring a packed lunch to school.
-Please remember that we are a “Nut Free Zone” and no nuts are allowed on the premises.
+Children may bring their own packed lunch to school.
+Please remember that we are a ‘Nut Free Zone’ and no nuts are allowed on the premises.
 This includes sandwiches with Nutella chocolate filling.

 Lunches should be sent in a named plastic container; glass and tin containers are not allowed.
 Please ensure that contents of a packed lunch are nutritionally balanced.
 A week’s notice is required if your child wishes to change from packed lunches to school dinners or vice versa.